hande-qmc/hande/documentation/users_guide/hubbard.rst

     Must be defined if using 64-bit integers as the determinant bit-strings with a 32-bit compiler for performing parallel FCIQMC calculations.
+POP_SIZE
+    Default: 32

+    This option is used to specify whether 32 or 64-bit integers are used to store walker populations in HANDE.
+It is unlikely that 64-bit integers will be needed when using the integer code but this option is more critical when the **real_amplitudes** option is being used.
+When using the **real_amplitudes** option with POP_SIZE=32, the largest walker amplitude that can be stored is 2^20=1048576, while the smallest fractional part that can be represented is 2^-11=0.00049.
+When using this option and POP_SIZE=64 the largest amplitude is 2^32=4.3x10^9 and the smallest fractional part is 2^-31=4.66x10^-10.
 DISABLE_LANCZOS
     Default: not defined.